samedling/MCSAS/README.md

 ### Individual Monte Carlo Calculations ###

+After selecting the Monte Carlo model, pressing the Parameter Help button will rename individual model parameters to be more descriptive and grey out unused parameters.

+The Radial Symmetry checkbox speeds the program, so check if appropriate.

+To activate the advanced options, click on the Pop-Up Window buttons at the right.

 'Real Space' will show you the points.

 'Calculate Intensity' will show you the detector image.

-To activate the advanced options, click on the Pop-Up Window buttons at the right.

-The Radial Symmetry checkbox speeds the program, so check if appropriate.

 ### Performing Fits ###